realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

            this.subject = subject
         }

-        override method view() {  // <-- the implementation of the abstract class "view". super.showName(to)     // <-- Calls the "default implementation" of the abstract superclass.
+        override method view() {  // <-- The implementation of the abstract method "view". super.showName(to)     // <-- Calls the "default implementation" of the abstract superclass.
                                   // Note: Calls to the super class are not required, but can be used to call any
                                   // implementations of the superclass.